 - Loss of consortium or claims related to the losses suffered by the surviving spouse including the loss of comfort and companionship, as well as claims of the surviving children or others who may have been financially dependent on the victim including claims for the loss of assistance, guidance, advice, protection, and care.

 - Punitive damages may also be sought in cases where the death was caused by the malicious, willful, wanton or reckless conduct of the defendant or by the gross negligence of the defendant.

 For general laws concerning wrongful death, please visit the Massachusetts Legislature’s page on Massachusetts General Law Chapter 229, Section 2.

 Wrongful death claims can arise in the context of a variety of serious accidents, including automobile accidents, construction site accidents, workplace accidents, accidents involving a defective product, poorly maintained premises, or because of the medical negligence of a treating doctor, hospital, or other medical professional.

 Losing a loved one is extremely difficult, regardless of the cause.
 However, hiring the right attorney to represent you in a wrongful death case is essential.
 At Keches Law Group, we are proud of our proven results as well as the care, compassion, and personal service we provide to our clients.

-If you or a member of your family has suffered the wrongful death of a loved one, contact Keches Law Group at 617-898-0808 or online for a free, no-obligations consultation today.
+If you or a member of your family has suffered the wrongful death of a loved one, contact Keches Law Group at 617-898-0808 or online for a free, no-obligation consultation today.
 We will be happy to meet you at one of our conveniently located offices or at your home.